astampoulis/makam-paper-funpearl/makamcode/08-metaml.md

 ADVISOR.
 Maybe so.
 Well, let me just say this: those variables will stand for open terms that depend on a specific context $\Phi$, but we might use them at a different context $\Phi'$.
-We need a *substitution* $\sigma$ to go from the context they were defined into the current context.
+We need a *substitution* $\sigma$ to go from the context of definition into the current context.
 I think writing down the rules on paper will help:

 \begin{mathpar}